 Thursday, July 26, 6-8pm … 6pm talk / 6:30pm Q&A – Sanctuary

-Colleen RJC Brannon is Bethany’s Artist in Residence for 2017-2018 through the Cascadia Arts Residency with Fuller Seminary.
+Colleen RJC Bratton is Bethany’s Artist in Residence for 2017-2018 through the Cascadia Arts Residency with Fuller Seminary.
 Colleen is a visual artist based in Seattle, she primarily works with textile arts, sculpture, painting, and conceptual works.